CESNET/du-docs/docs/kubectl.md

 ## Kubectl

 `Kubectl` is a powerful tool for interacting with Kubernetes clusters.
 For installation, see [official documentation](https://kubernetes.io/docs/tasks/tools/#kubectl).
 After installation, a `kube config` file is required to function.
-The file is located under tab `Global` &rarr; `hdhu-cluster` (click on the cluster name) in upper right corner.
+The file is located in cluster overview dashboard (click on the cluster name in the upper left dropdown menu).

 ![kube config](config.jpg)